Embracing Cycle Syncing: A Journey Towards Empowered Training

 - 7 min read

 When The Independent asked me to contribute to an article on cycle syncing, I noticed another name quoted alongside mine.
 Coach and ex-athlete Charlotte Crisp was saying things that felt very familiar.
-She was talking about menstrual cycles, symptoms, burnout and periodisation in a way that sounded grounded, human and science informed.
+She discussed menstrual cycles, symptoms, burnout, and periodisation in a way that was grounded, human, and science-informed.
+So, I reached out.

 The term cycle syncing is everywhere right now.
-It is catchy, it sounds new and it works well on social media.
-The problem is that a lot of the online content around it is:
+It is catchy, sounds new, and works well on social media.
+However, much of the online content surrounding it is often:

 Generic